asterisk/documentation/docs/Development/Policies-and-Procedures/Project-Planning-Template.md

----

-**Information:**
+!!! info ""
     The configuration of Jira/Confluence still needs a few tweaks to show the issues in the macro below. --Matt

----
+[//]: # (end-info)

 true